-As part of discontinuing its ownership of FTC Labdarúgó Zrt., (a company that operates and manages the football club "FTC") acquired in 2001 (at a cost of HUF 1.9 billion - ca, EUR 7 million), Fotex acquired certain merchandising rights in FTC (media and brand merchandise, distribution and promotion rights (billboards) in 2003 for an unlimited period for which an impairment of EUR 4,008,798 has been recorded in prior years.
+As part of discontinuing its ownership of FTC Labdarúgó Zrt., (a company that operates and manages the football club "FTC") acquired in 2001 (at a cost of HUF 1.9 billion - ca, EUR 7 million), Fotex acquired certain merchandising rights in FTC (media and brand merchandise, distribution and promotion rights (billboards) in 2003 for an unlimited period.
 Owing to changes in Hungarian legislation, as of 1 January 2012, all rights related to the Club's address, logo and name reverted to the FTC Sport Association.
-Such reversion is due compensation by FTC, the amount of which is still under negotiation by the parties.
-In consideration of the long-lasting procedure further impairment of EUR 1,000,000 has been recognized in 2015.
-Should the parties be unable to reach an agreement, the amount of compensation will be determined based on the fair value of the rights at the time of reversal by a court competent to act based on the location of the Club's headquarters.
+Such reversion is due compensation by FTC, the amount of which will be determined based on the fair value of the rights at the time of reversal by a court competent to act based on the location of the Club's headquarters.
+Connected to this, in 2016 Fotex was awarded the use of a Skybox and 8 VIP tickets at the Stadium in Budapest which it is able to utilise without any restrictions.